s9m33r/my-family/README.md

 # my-family
-PoC to work with Neo4J
+PoC to experiment with Neo4J

+Playing around with Neo4J.
+What's interesting you ask?
+Nothing much this application with right can infere first cousin relationships :P